chrischoy/open-ucn/README.md

 # Open Universal Correspondence Network

+This repository contains the pytorch implementation of Universal Correspondence Network, NIPS'16 (UCN) for geometric correspondences with few more improvements.

+The UCN combines the metric learning (contrastive loss) with the fully-convolutional feature extraction for dense geometric and semantic correspondence.

-This repository contains the pytorch implementation of Universal Correspondence Network, NIPS'16 (UCN) for geometric correspondences.
-As we are releasing this in 2019, we discarded the VGG network in favor of Residual Networks + U-Net.
+As we are releasing this in 2019, we discarded the VGG network originally used in the paper, in favor of Residual Networks + U-Net for even denser features and residual connections.

-Similarly, we use the hardest contrastive loss proposed in the Fully Convolutional Geometric Features, ICCV'19 for fully convolutional metric learning.
+Similarly, we use the hardest contrastive loss proposed in the Fully Convolutional Geometric Features, ICCV'19 for fully convolutional metric learning instead of the contrastive loss.
 This allows using the O(~10k) points for hardest negative mining for all positives O(1k) per single image pair.

+Note that the hardest contrastive loss does not require saving the intermediate features for negative mining.
+Once you find the hardest negatives, you can discard all intermediate computations.
+This is the crucial component making the metric learning of a large set of points possible.

-For the ease of implementation and use, we do not use the convolutional spatial transformers (Rigid, SO(2), and TPS version of the deformable convolution) originally proposed in the UCN.
+Finally, for the ease of implementation and use, we do not use the convolutional spatial transformers (Rigid, SO(2), and Thin-Plate-Spline (TPS) predecessor of the deformable convolution) originally proposed in the UCN.

 ## Installation and Data Preprocessing